 With UIM insurance coverage, should it be available, you would get coverage equal to the difference between the policy limits on your UM policy and the policy limits carried by the insurance policy of a negligent driver who caused an injury (the at-fault driver) in a car accident, motorcycle accident, or bicycle accident.
 Stated differently, you can calculate the amount of UIM benefits you have available by subtracting the amount of the at-fault driver’s liability limits from the amount of UM coverage you have on your policy.
 For example, if an at-fault driver carries the legal minimum amount of liability insurance of $25,000, and your policy has $75,000 of UM coverage.
 Your policy would provide you with up to $50,000 in UIM insurance.
 See ORS 742.504 - Required provisions of uninsured motorist coverage, for the full statutory details.

 Every situation is unique, and calculating Oregon auto insurance can be tricky.
 Despite the generalities, there are times when the full amount of the at-fault driver’s liability insurance policy does not have to be used entirely before UIM coverage will take effect.
-Oregon's best personal injury lawyers will help you access the most coverage in these circumstances.
+Oregon's best personal injury attorneys will help you access the most coverage in these circumstances.
 This includes obtaining consent from your UIM carrier's before settling with the adverse driver’s liability policy carrier.
 Simple mistakes like this can result in a waiver and loss of your UIM benefits.
-To complicate matters further, time limits for making a UIM claim exist, which should be discussed with an experienced Oregon personal attorney to ensure that you get all coverage from your policy that you paid for.
+To complicate matters further, time limits for making a UIM claim exist, which should be discussed with an experienced Oregon personal lawyer to ensure that you get all coverage from your policy that you paid for.

 In Oregon, every driver must carry insurance to operate a vehicle, whether a motorcycle, car or commercial truck.
 Those insurance policies carry different parts some mandatory, some as add-ons.
 These components include uninsured motorist, underinsured motorist, personal injury protection (“PIP”), liability coverage, comprehensive coverage, collision coverage, and medical payments coverage.

 In Oregon, every policy carried by a driver is required to carry Uninsured Motorist (or "UM") coverage by Oregon law as part of their policy.
 By law at ORS 742.502, the minimum amount of coverage under an Oregon UM policy is $25,000.
 (Note that while the law does not put a specific number on the amount at ORS 742.502, it must be at least the amount of bodily injury coverage, for which the minimum is $25,000).
 In the event of a car accident, truck accident, or motorcycle accident that causes you injury because of the negligence or other fault of an uninsured driver, this uninsured motorist policy will provide coverage up to the limits of the UM policy terms.
 In fact, your auto policy for uninsured motorist coverage will even cover you in you are injured as a pedestrian or are in a bicycle accident caused by an uninsured driver.
 Essentially, uninsured motorist (“UM”) coverage provides insurance coverage when the negligent, at-fault driver fails to follow the law and carry minimum insurance.
-The best Oregon personal injury lawyers will make sure that you access all sources of coverage, including UM policies.
+The best Oregon personal injury attorneys will make sure that you access all sources of coverage, including UM policies.

 When uninsured motorist policies come in to play after a car crash, bicycle injury, or even pedestrian injury, it functions just like the insurance that the other driver should have carried.
 You can recover economic damages and non-economic damages just like you would receive from the negligent driver, all the way up to the limits of your uninsured motorist policy.
 Economic damages are the types of injuries that cost money, including wage loss and medical bills.
 Noneconomic damages include things like loss of enjoyment of life because of physical pain and suffering, permanent injury, and interference with the ability to go about normal daily routines.